Preparing Your Child for The Admissions Process

 About Alicia Williamson:

 Alicia earned her B.S. in elementary education from John Brown University and taught middle school math for four years before leaving to raise a family.
-She has served as the Admissions Director at Providence Classical School for the past five years.
-She and her husband, Tim, have three children enrolled at PCS, one in each level of the Trivium.
+She has served as the Admissions Director at Providence Classical School since 2016.
+She and her husband, Tim, have three children enrolled at PCS.